btimofeev/UniPatcher/app/src/main/res/raw-es/faq.md

 **Advertencia:** Esta función no crea una ROM de respaldo.

-#### ¿Por qué es necesario a veces para añadir o quitar cabeceras SMC de juegos de Super Nintendo?

-Una cabecera SMC es 512 bytes encontrados al inicio de algunas imágenes ROM de SNES.
-Estos bytes no tienen ningún propósito, pero cambian la ubicación de los datos restantes.
-Quitando o agregando una cebecera se usa a veces con el fin de aplicar correctamente un parche.

-**Advertencia:** Esta función no crea una ROM de respaldo.
+#### Why is it sometimes necessary to remove SMC headers from Super Nintendo games?

+An SMC header is 512 bytes found at the start of some SNES ROM images.
+These bytes have no purpose, but they change the location of the remaining data.
+Removing a header is sometimes used for the purpose of correctly applying a patch.

 #### ¿Cómo traducir la aplicación?